nazdridoy/ngpt/docs/examples/specialized_tools.md

 4. Reference current medical guidelines and research where appropriate
 5. Address common misconceptions and areas of confusion for students Focus on building a strong foundational understanding while preparing students for clinical reasoning.

+[ONLY IF NEEDED - specific queries]
+Q1.
+What medical specialty would you like me to focus on?
+Q2.
+What level of medical students are you teaching?
 """""

 ```